History of Stamford, Connecticut: Downtown redevelopment

+Many of F.D.
+Rich's constructions during this time drew heavy criticism for being autocentric and hostile to pedestrians.
 Many of the buildings along Tresser Boulevard, parallel to Interstate 95, had little but street-level lobby spaces, garage entrances and exits accessing the street, although they presented a modern, glittering glass facade to travelers along the highway.
-The Rich family (which still owns F. D. Rich Co. led by President and CEO, Thomas L. Rich) was criticized for creating pedestrian-unfriendly streets, and Tresser Boulevard became notorious among many architecture and urban design critics.
-Facts that shaped the pedestal design of the office buildings south of Tresser that are little known are as follows.
-The high water table in that area prohibited the development of multiple levels of underground parking.
-Therefore, parking needed to be supplied in above-ground structures which served as podiums for the office buildings providing the opportunity for a view over the adjacent highway embankment to the south.
+Tresser Boulevard became notorious among many architecture and urban design critics.
+These pedestal-style buildings feature above-ground parking structures, as the high water table in the area prohibited the development of multiple levels of underground parking.
+These podiums for the office buildings also provide the opportunity for a view over the adjacent highway embankment to the south.
 The lack of retail along the Tresser Blvd. frontage is attributable to a prohibition on retail being developed in this area by the Planning Board of the City who did not want to dilute the retail existing and planned elsewhere in the renewal area.